-- 1) Set the meter to begin accumulating true power values at a rate of greater than or equal to one reading per second and begin power and time measurement. - 2) Execute the benchmark. - 3) Stop time measurement and accumulate power values for the entire duration of the benchmark run. - 4) The following data shall be reported: - a) Linpack - i.
+- 252 a) Configure the Linpack settings identically to the maximum power workstation test (e.g. Follow Step 5) and Step 7) of Section 7.1 A)). - b) Run as many simultaneous instances of Linpack as needed to fully stress the system.
+Recommended settings would be to set the number of simultaneous instances of Linpack equal to the number of logical and/or physical CPU cores of the system. - 2) SPECviewperf - a) Configure the settings identically to the maximum power workstation test (e.g. Follow Step 6) of Section 7.1 A)). - 260 C) Benchmark Testing: - Set the meter to begin accumulating true power values at a rate of greater than or equal to one reading per second and begin power and time measurement. - Execute the benchmark. - 3) Stop time measurement and accumulate power values for the entire duration of the benchmark run. - 4) The following data shall be reported: - a) Linpack - i.
 Value of "n" (the array size) used for Linpack; - ii.
 Number of instances of Linpack simultaneously run on the system; - iii.
 All compiler options used in compiling Linpack; - iv.
 Energy consumed over the duration of the test; and - v.
-Linpack output file in text format which contains system performance in floating point operations per second (Flops) in addition to other Linpack parameters (e.g. number of tests, problem size, etc.).
+Linpack output file in text format which contains system performance in floating point operations per second (Flops) in addition to other Linpack parameters (e.g. number of tests, problem size, etc.). - 275 b) SPECviewperf - Version of SPECviewperf used; - ii.
+All compiler optimizations used in compiling SPECviewperf; - 278 iii.

-b) SPECviewperf

-- i.
-Version of SPECviewperf used; - ii.
-All compiler optimizations used in compiling SPECviewperf; - iii.
 Duration of the test; - iv.
-Energy consumed over the duration of the test; and v.
+Energy consumed over the duration of the test; and - v.
 All files and folders present in the Result folder of SPECviewperf suite shall be reported.